-- Hydrogenated or partially hydrogenated oil: these oils are what can keep nut butters on the shelf for long periods of time, but they are also not so great for our health.
+- Hydrogenated or partially hydrogenated oil: These oils are what can keep nut butter on the shelf for long periods of time, but they are also not so great for our health.
 The American Heart Association recommends avoiding any foods that contain “partially hydrogenated oils” (also called trans fats) because they are known to increase LDL or “bad” cholesterol while decreasing your “good” HDL cholesterol.

 Almond Butter Nutritional Information